-Γhe manager may invest in the following derivatives: • Type of markets: • ☑ regulated ☑ organised ☑ over-the-counter Risks which the manager wishes to address: □ equity ☑ fixed income ☑ currency ☑ credit • Types of transactions and description of all operations that must be limited to the achievement of the investment objective: ▶ hedging ■ exposure • Type of instruments used: futures: interest rate options: futures, interest rate, currencies swaps: interest rate, currency, index forward foreign exchange contracts credit derivatives: Credit Default Swaps (CDS) • Strategy for using derivatives to achieve the investment objective:

-× interest rate risk nedging or exposure

-- x currency risk hedging

-- x credit risk hedging

-- constructing a synthetic exposure to particular assets or the above-mentioned risks.
+The e manager may invest in the following derivatives: • Type of markets: ▼ regulated▼ organised ver-the-counter • Risks which the manager wishes to address: equity in fixed income in currency in credit • Types of transactions and description of all operations that must be limited to the achievement of the investment objective: • ★ hedging ★ exposure ★ arbitrage Type of instruments used: • ✓ futures: interest rate ✓ options: futures, interest rate, currencies ✓ swaps: interest rate, currency, index ✓ forward foreign exchange contracts ✓ credit derivatives: Credit Default Swaps (CDS) and European CDS indices (iTraxx) Strategy for using derivatives to achieve the investment objective: interest rate risk hedging or exposure currency risk hedging or exposure credit risk hedging or arbitrage arbitrage or entering into a volatility position constructing a synthetic exposure to particular assets or the above-mentioned risks.

-The UCITS may enter into credit derivatives (Credit Default Swaps) on iTraxx indices or tranches of iTraxx indices, securitisations or securitisation indices to hedge against credit or issuer default risk, in order to anticipate upward or downward changes in these instruments, or to exploit disparities for a single issuer between the credit risk market and that of the security or between two issuers.
-Purchasing protection reduces the risk of the portfolio whereas selling protection, which synthetically replicates holding a physical security, generates risk at least equivalent to the risk that exists for a security held directly.
-Credit Default Swaps may specifically involve issuers within the iTraxx benchmark as defined by the committee selecting index values, securitisations or securitisation indices.
+The Fund may enter into credit derivatives - on credit default swaps (CDS) and European CDS indices (iTraxx) - either to hedge against credit or issuer default risk, or as part of arbitrage strategies, in order to anticipate upward or downward changes in these instruments or to exploit disparities between the credit risk market and that of the security for a single issuer or between two issuers.
+Purchasing protection reduces the risk of the portfolio while selling protection, which synthetically replicates the holding of a physical security, generates risk equivalent to the existing risk in the case of directly holding the security.